rednosecanada/.github/README.md

 Home of the Red Nose software project for host member organizations approved to use this software (conceived by volunteer developers for Winnipeg, MB).
 This specific solution is created entirely by dedicated volunteers who provide their time to enhance productivity and make planning and running the annual
-Operation Red Nose campaign smoother.
+Operation Red Nose campaigns smoother.

 If other host ORN organization are interested in becoming involved and possibly using this solution, please contact devs@operationrednose.online for more details.